sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 Labels are inherited from the base image, so versions of common libraries are recorded in SONiC Package that uses SONiC SDK docker.
 SONiC SDK refers to [SONiC SDK Docker Images](#sonic-sdk-docker-images).

-*base-os-constraint* should have the following format:
+Version constraints should have the following format:

 ```
 [>|>=|==|<|<=|^|!|!=]<version>